 - March 27.
-Visions of a Sustainable Future: Public Intellectuals and their Arguments for Action on Climate Change.
+Disruptive Ideas: Public Intellectuals and their Arguments for Action on Climate Change.
 Sponsored by the Science and Technology Studies Program, Institute for Resources, Environment and Sustainability, and the School of Journalism at the University of British Columbia.

 - Nov.
 20 Journalists as Public Intellectuals in the Climate Change Debate.
 National Communication Association pre-conference on Science Communication, Washington DC.

 - Sept.
 13. Preparing for Abrupt Climate Change: Building Civic Capacity and Overcoming Polarization.
 Adapting to Abrupt Climate Change Retreat, Climate Change Institute at the University of Maine.
 [Slides & Overview]

 - July 30.
 Key Concepts in the Science of Science Communication.
 National Academies of Science sponsored Google + Hang Out. [video]